vmware-archive/projectmonitor/README.md

     RAILS_ENV=production rake db:create
     RAILS_ENV=production rake db:migrate

+### Set up memcached
+You need to run memcached.
+It should be very easy to install if you have homebrew or another package manager:

+    brew install memcached

+After you have successfully installed memcached follow the instructions to run it.

 ### Set up Vagrant
 [Vagrant](http://www.vagrantup.com/) automatically sets up virtual machines to run Jenkins.
 First install VirtualBox.
 Then run the following commands to set it up.

     vagrant up